Avaiga/taipy-getting-started-gui/step_03/ReadMe.md

 Now, the page has several visual elements:

-- A slider that is connected to the Python variable *n_week* ;
+- A text that is connected to the Python variable *text* ;

-- A chart and a table controls that represent the DataFrame content.
+- An input that changes the value *text* automatically.

 Taipy GUI manages everything.
 To go further into Taipy GUI, let's consider the concept of **state**.